 2. Let them cool a little and then pulse in a food processor.
 Leave them quite coarse.

-4. Mix together again and then leave the mixture for half an hour.
+4. Mix together again and leave for 20 minutes.

-5. Shape into balls no larger than a walnut and then flatten each one to make a pattie about 2cm thick.
+5. Shape into balls, about the size of a walnut (you can make them larger if you want) and then flatten each one to make a pattie about 2cm thick.
 Use your finger to smooth them off around the edges to that they aren’t cracked.
+(If you have time to leave for another 15 minutes that helps them not break up)

 Tahini yoghurt sauce